charlesvill/ObsidianVault/Computer Science/Full Stack Dev/Javascript/Intermediate Javascript.md

   - filter out items from an array (creates new one)
 	  - `arr.filter((currElement, index  )=>{ return currElement > 5})`
 	   - will return an empty array if none of the elements pass the test/
+- Apply something (or nothing) to each element of an array
+	- `arr.map((current) => current * 2)`
+	- will return new array of the process after the arrow. people also use it to return a copy of the array. used in react to iterate over a list to spit out dom
 - joing elements of an array to a string:
 	- arr = ["hello", "world"] `arr.join(", ");` this will result in Hello, world
 		- if there is only one element in the array then it will simply output the one element without the delimiter